Stephen Z. Fadem, MD - Chair

 Dr. Norris has received numerous honors and awards from students, peers, community, and professional organizations, including the AAKP A. Peter Lundin, M.D.
 Award.
 Most recently, in January 2012, he was the Diversity Council of the Department of Medicine and the Office of Diversity and Cultural Competence of the Johns Hopkins University School of Medicine 9th annual Visiting Professor.

 Dr. Norris has served the AAKP with many live and written patient education presentations and a decade of service on the AAKP Board of Directors and/or Medical Advisory Board.

 Thomas G. Peters, MD

-Dr. Peters is the Methodist Medical Center Professor of Surgery at the University of Florida, where he is the primary surgeon for its kidney transplant program.
+Dr. Peters is Professor of Surgery, Emeritus, and formerly the Methodist Medical Center Professor of Surgery at the University of Florida.
+He directed the UF kidney transplant programs in both Jacksonville and Gainesville over the course of 25 years.
 After earning the M.D. degree at the University of Cincinnati, Dr. Peters trained in general surgery at the Medical College of Wisconsin and organ transplant surgery at the University of Colorado.
-His academic and research interests have centered on clinical outcomes in kidney transplantation.
+His academic and research interests have centered on clinical outcomes in kidney transplantation and public policy issues related to organ donation.
 The AAKP has honored him with its Peter Lundin MD Memorial, Maureen Lundin AAKP Renalife, Samuel J. Orenstein, and Spirit of Service Awards.
 Dr. Peters has served the AAKP with many live and written patient education presentations, five years as medical co-editor of Renalife, and a decade of service on the AAKP Board of Directors.

 Rebecca Schmidt, DO